jasonlewis/basset/README.md

 - Added logging when assets, directories, and filters are not found or fail to load.
 - Allow logging to be enabled or disabled via configuration.
 - Warn users when cURL is being used to detect an assets group.
+- Allow an array of filters to be applied to an asset.

 #### v4.0.0 Beta 1